How to Care For Your Einkorn Sourdough Starter

 Feeding your starter for the first time

-5. Let it sit on your counter for 3-4 hours (if your home is between 70°-75° F.) If your home is colder (below 70°F.), let it ferment longer.
+- Let it sit on your counter for 3-4 hours (if your home is between 70°-75° F.) If your home is colder (below 70°F.), let it ferment longer.
 When it gets bubbly on top and on the sides of the jar, it’s ready to use.
-If it does not appear bubbly after 8 hours, measure out ¼ cup of the starter and discard the rest.
-Feed the ¼ cup of starter another ½ cup of flour and ½ cup of water.
+If it does not appear bubbly after this time and measure out a spoonful of the starter and discard the rest.
+Feed the starter another ½ cup of flour and ½ cup of water.
 Let it sit another 3-4 hours (or longer) on your counter and see if it gets bubbly.

 Types Of Flour To Feed Your Starter